ch359/simple_rspec_examples/README.md

 # How to use me

-Have a quick look at the lib files, and then read down the spec file which has a bunch of introductory text at the top and then lots of explanatory comments throughout the tests explaining what's going on as why.
+Have a quick look at the lib files, and then read down the spec file which has a bunch of introductory text at the top and then lots of explanatory comments throughout the tests explaining what's going on and why.

 # Notes and questions